 - 40% evaluation for moderately severe incomplete paralysis

 - Difficulty swallowing (also known as dysphagia)

 - Facial muscle paralysis

 - Cognitive disorders

 Each of these residuals is entitled to a separate evaluation.

 Veterans Disability Lawyers

 Berry Law is America’s Veterans law firm, and your fire support team to fight the VA.
 If you applied for VA disability for Parkinson’s and were denied or under-evaluated, we can help you appeal.
-With a team full of Veterans, we have the experience you need to get your claim approved.
+With a team full of Veterans, we have experienced attorneys you need to get your claim approved.
 Contact Berry Law today to schedule a free case evaluation with a member of our team and fight for the benefits you deserve.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.